mysociety/fixmystreet/docs/install/install-script.md

 # FixMyStreet Install Script

 <p class="lead">
-  If you have a new installation of Debian wheezy or Ubuntu precise, you can use an install script to set up a basic installation of FixMyStreet on your server.
+  If you have a new installation of Debian or Ubuntu, you can use an install script to set up a basic installation of FixMyStreet on your server.
 </p>

 Note that this is just one of [many ways to install FixMyStreet]({{ "/install/" | relative_url }}).